googleanalytics/autotrack/docs/plugins/social-widget-tracker.md

 ## Usage

-To enable the `socialWidgetTracker` plugin, run the [`require`](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) command, specify the plugin name `'socialWidgetTracker'`, and pass in the configuration options you want to set:
+To enable the `socialWidgetTracker` plugin, run the [`require`](https://developers.google.com/analytics/devguides/collection/analyticsjs/using-plugins) command, specify the plugin name `'socialWidgetTracker'`, and pass in the configuration options (if any) you want to set:

 ```js
 ga('require', 'socialWidgetTracker', options);